 This brings us to the topic of this week’s blog: the Summary Care Record.
-The most common questions we receive from new and prospective Phlo patients all revolve around the SCR:
+Here are some of the most asked questions about SCR that we receive:

 In this blog, we’ve set out to definitively answer these questions, and provide a comprehensive overview of the Summary Care Record.